Clipperai/career-guidance-system/README.md

+⭐ If you like this project, give it a star!
-# Numpy Career Guidance System
+# Career Guidance System

 A simple Numpy based career recommendation system that suggests the best career paths based on: